 If you don’t have goals for a project, you can’t track how you’re performing.
 The key is to have goals that help your team members to deliver on your overall objective.
-That means they should be realistic, clear and measurable.
+That means they should be SMART: specific, measurable, achievable, relevant, and time-bound.

 Once you have those goals, share them with your team members and make sure you stick to them.